MaxDZ8/goodbye-vivproj/README.md

 I really tried to go by TCL but it seems there's some pixie dust involving `ipgui` parameters.
 I found `merge_project_changes` can do the work behind the scenes for us so I'll be starting from there.

 1. A failing [minimalistic attempt](./tcl-failing-attempts/01-minimalistic-merge-hdl) involving the bare minimum data.
+FAIL.
+2. Improving the minimalistic attempt by [explicitly providing AXI map](./tcl-failing-attempts/02-providing-axi-map/README.md).
+I think there's a lot of value in this attempt, perhaps it is a good base but it's still not what I want so it still gets a FAIL.